CALL US: (602) 826-9649

 "Rick D." Sanchez (Adopted)

 Sanchez was adopted from an enclosure with 4 other Ball Pythons, he was very stressed out and had a lot of stuck shedding.
 Through a long recovery his shedding is now normal and he is a very friendly snake who loves people!
 His favorite activities include traveling to parks and exploring any new space.

 Cuban Tree Frog

 Warner got her name from Warner's plant nursery here in Flagstaff as that is where she was rescued from.
 An employee found her hiding in a plant that had been shipped from Florida!
-She wouldn't have survived in the dry, cold weather of Flagstaff so the employee rehomed her to me and she is living her best life!
-She loves swimming in her water bowl, jumping from plant to plant, and eating crickets.
-I know Warner is a she because she is a very quiet tree frog while males are very loud.
+She wouldn't have survived in the dry, cold weather of Flagstaff so the employee rehomed her to me and she was living her best life!
+She loved swimming in her water bowl, jumping from plant to plant, and eating crickets.
+I know Warner was a she because she was a very quiet tree frog while males are very loud.

 Red Eared Slider Turtle